 The contents of a box varies each month depending on what is in season, what is available, and the cost of produce.
-Each month there is a feature item such as pineapple, kale or avocado.
-Newsletters are sent in the boxes with recipes of the feature item.
+Newsletters with recipes are sent in the boxes.

 On average the boxes will supply enough produce to feed for a week: